-Enterprises need to look into these key areas: uptime, support, customization abilities, security and compliance.
-Review these SLA best practices for SaaS offerings.
+Enterprises need to look into these key areas:

-Uptime and support
+Ensure adequate uptime and support

 Uptime is one of the most important aspects of a SaaS SLA, since even a small amount of downtime can negatively impact a business.
-Many of today's leading SaaS vendors offer 99.5% to 99.9% uptime -- with some caveats around planned maintenance in specified time windows.
+Many of today's leading SaaS vendors offer 99.5% to 99.9% uptime -- with some caveats around scheduled maintenance in specified time windows.
 Some buyers feel these levels are too low, though the actual percentage often comes in higher than what was promised.

 "Many top SaaS vendors, like Salesforce, publish their uptime on a public site or in a status dashboard in the app and consistently achieve far better uptime than the promise," said Liz Herbert, analyst at Forrester.